kristovatlas/kiaraRobles.github.io/_posts/2014-07-31-bitcoinethical.md

 comments: true
 title: Bitcoin as an Ethical Alternative to the Dollar
 ---
+# Bitcoin as an Ethical Alternative to the Dollar

 Money in and of itself is neither good nor bad.
 Money is simply a means to an end.
 It is a store of value, whether it’s paper under the mattress or 0s and 1s in a bank account.
 Bitcoin and U.S. dollars are two different kinds of money.

 In the state of California, it costs as much annually to incarcerate a person as the average salary of someone working—in California.
 In 2010 BP paid $40 billion dollars for the right to spill and clean oil.
 Wars are paid by raising taxes and printing money.